torvalds/linux/Documentation/admin-guide/sysctl/net.rst

 The directory  /proc/net/appletalk  holds the list of active Appletalk sockets on a machine.

-The fields  indicate  the DDP type, the local address (in network:node format) the remote  address,  the  size of the transmit pending queue, the size of the received queue  (bytes waiting for applications to read) the state and the uid owning the socket.
+The fields  indicate  the DDP type, the local address (in network:analde format) the remote  address,  the  size of the transmit pending queue, the size of the received queue  (bytes waiting for applications to read) the state and the uid owning the socket.